 Wife of Constantine

 Mother of Constantine II, Constantius II and Constans

-Fausta’s elevation to the rank of Augusta took place towards the end of 324 AD, and coins in her name were issued from many mints throughout the empire.
-The series lasted only two years, being terminated by her downfall in September or October of 326.
+Fausta’s elevation to the rank of Augusta occurred towards the end of 324 AD, and coins in her name were issued from many mints throughout the empire.
+The series lasted only two years, terminated by her downfall in September or October of 326.

 Mints: Alexandria, Antioch, Arelate, Constantinople, Cyzicus, Heraclea, London, Lugdunum, Nicomedia, Rome, Siscia, Sirmium, Thessalonica, Ticinum, Treveri